kartoza/docker-pg-backup/README.md

 only keep backup files younger than 30 days.
 Default: no files are ever removed.
 * `MIN_SAVED_FILE` if set, it ensures that we keep at least this amount of files.
 For instance, if we choose `20`, we will at least keep 20 backups even if they are older than `REMOVE_BEFORE`.
 Default: set to 0.
+* `KEEP_ONLY_DAILY_AFTER` after the specified number of days, consolidate sub-daily backups (e.g., hourly, every 30 minutes) to one backup per day.
+For example, `7` would keep all sub-daily backups for 7 days, then consolidate older ones to daily backups.
+Default: `0` (no consolidation, all sub-daily backups are kept).
 * `DUMP_ARGS` The default dump arguments based on official [PostgreSQL Dump options](https://www.postgresql.org/docs/17/app-pgdump.html).
 * `RESTORE_ARGS` Additional restore commands based on official [PostgreSQL restore](https://www.postgresql.org/docs/17/app-pgrestore.html)